 The Emily Taylor Center for Women & Gender Equity strives to host diverse programming for KU students, faculty and staff members as well as members of the Lawrence community that is relevant and critically challenges gender inequities.
 Each semester, the Center puts on a diverse range of programming that responds and address campus, local and international issues related to gender.

 You will find some of our past semester's programming here along with a short description of the program.
+Click on images for more information.
 Enjoy!

-With the help from our new Programs Coordinator, Megan Williams, the Emily Taylor Center was able to host an amazing screening series this semester.
+With the help from our new Programs Coordinator, Megan Williams, the Emily Taylor Center was able to host an amazing screening series during the spring 2017 semester.
 Below you will see some of the documentaries that were screened.

 Additionally, the Center facilitated screenings, discussions and events based on current issues on our campus and community climate.